ellysh/bash-programming-from-scratch/manuscript/BashScripting/conditional-statement.md

 fi
 ```

-If A is true, then Bash executes B. Otherwise, it executes C. But there is another behavior in the expression with logical operators.
-Here, if A is true, then Bash executes B. Then C execution depends on the result of B. If B is true, Bash skips C. If B is false, it executes C. Thus, execution of C depends on both A and B. There is no such dependence in the `if-else` statement.
+If A is "true", then Bash executes B. Otherwise, it executes C. But there is another behavior in the expression with logical operators.
+Here, if A is "true", then Bash executes B. Then C execution depends on the result of B. If B is "true", Bash skips C. If B is "false", it executes C. Thus, execution of C depends on both A and B. There is no such dependence in the `if-else` statement.

 {caption: "Exercise 3-4.
 The `if` statement", format: text, line-numbers: false}
 ```